paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md

 2003—Pub.
 L. 108–137 inserted in first par. “, not to exceed $5,000,000 for each causal event giving rise to a claim or claims” after “activities of the Bureau of Reclamation”.

-#### Operations and Maintenance Costs of Certain Bureau of Reclamation Dikes
+#### Operations and Maintenance Costs of Certain Bureau of Reclamation Dams and Dikes
 Pub.
 L. 115–270, title IV, § 4309, Oct.
 23, 2018, 132 Stat.
-3889, provided that: “(a) In General.—Notwithstanding any other provision of law (including regulations), effective beginning on the date of enactment of this section [Oct.
-23, 2018], the Federal share of the operations and maintenance costs of a dike described in subsection (b) shall be 100 percent. “(b) Description of Dikes.—A dike referred to in subsection (a) is a dike—“(1) that is owned by the Bureau of Reclamation on the date of enactment of this section; “(2) the construction of which was completed not later than December 31, 1945; “(3) a corrective action study for which was completed not later than December 31, 2015; and “(4) the construction of which was authorized by the Act of June 28, 1938 (52 Stat.
+3889, as amended by Pub.
+L. 117–263, div.
+E, title LIX, § 5944, Dec.
+23, 2022, 136 Stat.
+3472, provided that: “(a) In General.—Notwithstanding any other provision of law (including regulations), effective during the one-year period beginning on the date of the enactment of the James M. Inhofe National Defense Authorization Act for Fiscal Year 2023 [Dec.
+23, 2022], the Federal share of the dam safety modifications costs of a dam or dike described in subsection (b), including repairing or replacing a gate or ancillary gate components, shall be 100 percent. “(b) Description of Dams and Dikes.—A dam or dike referred to in subsection (a) is a dam or dike—“(1) that is owned by the Bureau of Reclamation on the date of enactment of this section [Oct.
+23, 2018]; “(2) the construction of which was completed not later than December 31, 1948; “(3) a corrective action study for which was completed not later than December 31, 2015; and “(4) the construction of which was authorized by the Act of June 28, 1938 (52 Stat.
 1215, chapter 795).”

 <a id="section-378"></a>